 The Conclusion of the Matter, All Things Being Said…

 We hope we didn’t waste our time writing this article.
-If even just one person out there reads it and decides to use a password manager, we’ve done our job.
+However, if even just one person out there reads it and decides to use a password manager, we’ve done our job.
 And, really, with all of the attacks on your personal security these days, it’s foolish not to.

 Malware attacks have grown so sophisticated that they could render your computer unusable until you pay whatever fee or whatever ransom you are asked for.
 There is no reason for you to goof around with your online security.
 The technology is there to lock down your machine and to keep your personal data safe.
 We recommend that you take the time to use it.

 We hope that this article is useful to you somehow.
-If you enjoyed reading this, take a look at our breakdown of the best VPN services available.
+Furthermore, if you enjoyed reading this, you might also want to know what is VPN.
 Thanks for reading.
 See you next time.